tdwg/bdq/tg2/_build_review/templates/guide/synthetic/synthetic-header.md

 The document assumes a working familiarity with biodiversity data concepts, but no prior knowledge of BDQ Test internals is required.

-### 1.3 Associated Documents
+### 1.3 Associated Documents (non-normative)

 For the list and links to all associated documents see [The Biodiversity Data Quality (BDQ) Standard](../../../index.md).

 The set of information most relevant to synthetic data for BDQ Tests can be found in the following subset of resources:

-- [BDQ Implementer's Guide](../implementers/index.md) For anyone interested in the technical implementation of the BDQ Tests.
+- [BDQ Implementer's Guide](../implementers/index.md) - For anyone interested in the technical implementation of the BDQ Tests.
-- **Guide to Marking and Identifying Synthetic and Modified Data** For anyone creating or using validation data, to distinguish blatant fabrications from real data.
+- **Guide to Marking and Identifying Synthetic and Modified Data** - For anyone creating or using validation data, to distinguish blatant fabrications from real data.
 This document.

-### 1.4 Status of the content of this document
+### 1.4 Status of the content of this document (normative)

-Section 1 is non-normative.

-Section 2 is normative.

-Section 3 is non-normative.
+Sections may be either normative (defines what is required to comply with the standard) or non-normative (supports understanding but is not binding) and are marked as such.

-Any sentence or phrase beginning with "For example" or "e.g." is non-normative.
+Any sentence or phrase beginning with "For example" or "e.g.", whether in a normative section or a non-normative section, is non-normative.

-### 1.5 RFC 2119 key words
+### 1.5 RFC 2119 key words (normative)

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).